Thitu Island

-In 2019–20, the island's naval port and civilian-military airstrip were upgraded despite being swarmed by Chinese vessels.
-Pag-asa Island has a naval jetty and landing ramp, dual use military and civilian airstrip, a lighthouse, a 5-bed lying-in clinic, a communication tower powered by Smart, and a small integrated elementary and high school.
+In May 2020, the island's new sheltered port, and harbor were built, as well as a beaching ramp at the tip of the airstrip.
+In early 2023, the concreting of the runway was completed.
+Civilian infrastructure on the island include the airstrip, a lighthouse, a 5-bed lying-in clinic, a communication tower powered by Smart, and a small integrated elementary and high school.

-While most of the occupants of the structures in the Spratly Islands have military personnel or temporary tourists, Pag-asa Island is the only one with a permanent civilian settlement.
+The island is the largest of the Philippine-administered islands in Spratly Islands.
+While most of the occupants of the structures in the Spratly Islands are military personnel or temporary tourists, the island is the only one with a permanent civilian settlement.
+China (PRC), Taiwan (ROC) and Vietnam also claim the island.